 The Munich and Berlin areas are clearly out in front as the cities in Germany with most demand for software developers.
-But which specific software engineering skills are most in demand in Munich in 2020?
+But which specific software engineering skills are most in-demand in Munich in 2021?

 It should be noted that on other major job portals, demand for React developers is slightly higher than for Angular.
-As a Munich-based web and software development agency, our direct B2B experience is also that there has recently been more demand for React developers than for those with a background in Angular.
+As a Munich-based software development company, our direct B2B experience is also that there has recently been more demand for React developers than for those with a background in Angular.
 There is, however, certainly also strong demand for Angular developers.

 Of other software development frameworks, libraries and tools, Munich demand is highest for Node.js, followed by TensorFlow, .Net Core, React Native, Unity3D and Flutter.

 MySQL is the most in-demand database technologies competency in the Munich metropolitan area, followed by Elasticsearch, PostgreSQL, MongoDB, Redis and some demand for Firebase.